IdeaFlowCo/EventNavigator/README.md

-# QueryMySheet
+# BRC Navigator

-Query your spreadsheets (Google Sheets, CSV, Excel) using natural language.
-This tool lets you ask questions about your data in plain English and get instant results.
+Navigate Burning Man event listings using natural language.
+This tool lets you ask questions about event data (from Google Sheets, CSV, or Excel) in plain English and get instant results.

 ## Features